Integrate into Your Own Custom GPT

 </Card>

-Use specific buckets for different contexts or topics your GPT handles
+Use separate buckets for the different contexts or topics your GPT handles.

 </Card>

-Tell users about the \m and +m shortcuts for quick memory creation
+Let users know about the \m and +m shortcuts for quick memory creation.

 </Card>